Kakeya set: Kakeya needle sets of arbitrarily small measure

-A_{n} = 1.99^{n} × 2^{-n}.
-In actuality, a careful summing up of all areas that do not overlap gives that the area of the final region is much bigger, namely, 1/n.

-As n grows, this area shrinks to zero.
+A Kakeya needle set constructed from Perron trees.

+A detailed analysis of the emerging figure shows that its area shrinks to zero as n grows.
 A Besicovitch set can be created by combining six rotations of a Perron tree created from an equilateral triangle.

-A similar construction can be made with parallelograms.

-There are other methods for constructing Besicovitch sets of measure zero aside from the 'sprouting' method.

-For example, Kahane uses Cantor sets to construct a Besicovitch set of measure zero in the two-dimensional plane.

-A Kakeya needle set constructed from Perron trees.

 In 1941, H. J. Van Alphen showed that there are arbitrary small Kakeya needle sets inside a circle with radius 2 + ε (arbitrary ε > 0).
 Simply connected Kakeya needle sets with smaller area than the deltoid were found in 1965.
-Melvin Bloom and I. J. Schoenberg independently presented Kakeya needle sets with areas approaching to $\tfrac{\pi}{24}(5 - 2\sqrt{2})$, the Bloom-Schoenberg number.
+Melvin Bloom and I. J. Schoenberg independently presented simply connected Kakeya needle sets with areas approaching to $\tfrac{\pi}{24}(5 - 2\sqrt{2})$, the Bloom-Schoenberg number (≈0.2843).
 Schoenberg conjectured that this number is the lower bound for the area of simply connected Kakeya needle sets.
 However, in 1971, F. Cunningham showed that, given ε > 0, there is a simply connected Kakeya needle set of area less than ε contained in a circle of radius 1.

 Although there are Kakeya needle sets of arbitrarily small positive measure and Besicovitch sets of measure 0, there are no Kakeya needle sets of measure 0.

 Kakeya conjecture

 Statement

 The same question of how small these Besicovitch sets could be was then posed in higher dimensions, giving rise to a number of conjectures known collectively as the Kakeya conjectures, and have helped initiate the field of mathematics known as geometric measure theory.
 In particular, if there exist Besicovitch sets of measure zero, could they also have s-dimensional Hausdorff measure zero for some dimensions less than the dimension of the space in which they lie?
 This question gives rise to the following conjecture:

-Kakeya set conjecture: a set in Euclidean space that contains a unit line segment in every direction must have a Hausdorff dimension equal to the dimension of the space.
+Kakeya set conjecture: A subset of Euclidean space $\Bbb{R}^n$ that contains a unit line segment in every direction must have Hausdorff dimension $n$.

-This is known to be true for n = 1, 2 but only partial results are known in higher dimensions.
+This is known to be true for n = 1, 2, 3 but only partial results are known in higher dimensions.

 The Kakeya conjecture is closely related to the restriction conjecture, Bochner-Riesz conjecture and the local smoothing conjecture.

-In February 2025, a claimed proof for the case n = 3 was posted on arXiv by Hong Wang and Joshua Zahl.
-The Kakeya conjecture in three dimensions is described as "one of the most sought-after open problems in geometric measure theory", and the claimed proof is considered to be a breakthrough.
+In February 2025, a proof for the case n = 3 was posted on arXiv by Hong Wang and Joshua Zahl.
+The Kakeya conjecture in three dimensions is described as "one of the most sought-after open problems in geometric measure theory", and in 2026 Hong Wang was awarded the Fields Medal in part due to this work.